dxfrontier/cds-ts-repository/README.md

 ### `Drafts` : `BaseRepositoryDraft`

 The `BaseRepositoryDraft` class extends `BaseRepository` by providing support for draft-enabled entities.

-BaseRepositoryDraft repository provides a clear separation of methods for **working with active entities** and **draft instances.**
+The `BaseRepositoryDraft` repository provides a clear separation of methods for **working with active entities** and **draft instances.**

 #### Usage